 During 2013, we reviewed the design of long-term incentives with the main objectives being simplification and responding to concerns previously raised by some investors.
-As a result of this review and investor consultation during the year, we are changing the way in which our long-term incentives operate:
+As a result of

 - We are removing the business diversification measure from the Performance Share Plan (PSP) and from the Deferred Annual Bonus Plan (DABP) matching awards to be made from 2014 onwards.
 Business diversification remains important, but the business mix is now appropriate and growth can still be delivered without the additional focus of this specific measure.
 The remaining performance measures will continue to have equal weighting.
-This change has the effect of increasing the proportion of the award based on TSR, adjusted free cash flow and R&D new product performance from 25% to 33%. - We are extending the time horizons by introducing an additional two-year holding period for PSP awards for Executive Directors to be made from 2015 onwards. - The Committee decided that it would be appropriate to award our Executive Directors salary increases of 2.5% for 2014, consistent with the average salary budget for other UK and US employees across our business. - Furthermore, the Committee decided that it would be appropriate for there to be no increase in the annual and long-term incentive opportunities for our Executive Directors.
+This change has the effect of increasing the proportion of the award based on TSR, adjusted free cash flow and R&D new product performance from 25% to 33%. - We are extending the time horizons by introducing an additional two-year holding period for PSP awards for Executive Directors to be made from 2015 onwards. - The Committee decided that it would be appropriate to award our Executive Directors salary increases of 2.5% for 2014, consistent with the average salary budget for other UK and US employees across our business. - Furthermore, the Committee decided that it would be appropriate for there to be no increase in the annual and longterm incentive opportunities for our Executive Directors.